chriskormaris/Connect4/README.md

 # Connect-4
-A Project made for educational purposes during studies in Athens University of Economics & Business.
+A Project made for educational purposes while studying in Athens University of Economics & Business.

 Programming Languange: Java